aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to XLSB or Online App" h2="Export DOCX to XLSB via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOCX to XLSB conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOCX file to XLSB format for further processing.
+This can be done easily by using feature-rich, powerful and easy to use document manipulation and conversion APIs.

+<h2>How Aspose.Total helps for docx to xlsb conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that provides a wide range of features for document manipulation and conversion.
+It includes Aspose.Words for C++ and Aspose.Cells for C++.
+Aspose.Words for C++ is a powerful API that can be used to export DOCX to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to XLSB.
+This makes it easy to include DOCX to XLSB conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}